What is a broken email?

 First, large animated GIFs and video tend to add to the loading speed of your email, and can frustrate your subscribers because they won’t see the full narrative you’re trying to get across when heavy images are still loading.
 Things get even trickier on mobile where loading images might make it look as though you sent an empty email.

-Adding video is a powerful technique to encourage engagement.
+Adding video is an easy technique to encourage engagement.
 Including a play icon to that image will encourage a click.
 Host your video on another page, preferably a designated landing page to further track the engagement of your subscribers who clicked on the video from the email.

-When it comes to load speed, balance your creative with your data: Use Litmus Checklist to determine what your email’s load speed is with your video or GIF.
-We’ve put together everything you need to know on file size, including how you can decrease it, in this guide.
+When it comes to load speed, balance your creative with your data: determine what your email’s load speed is with your video or GIF.
+We’ve put together everything you need to know on file size, including how you can decrease it.

 Be aware of frequency for this technique.
 Used sparingly, animated GIFs and video can surprise and delight subscribers.
 Used too frequently, the same subscribers may tire of them and become less likely to engage with your campaigns.